nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rw610/README.md

 <a name="flashdebug"></a>

 ## Flashing and debugging

-### Pre-requisites

-Prior to flashing the all-clusters-application, RW612 should be flashed with CPU1/CPU2 firmware binaries :

-- CPU1 wifi image to flash : "rw610_sb_wifi.bin" at address 0x08400000
-- CPU2 BLE image to flash : "rw610_sb_ble.bin" at address 0x08540000
-- CPU2 15.4/BLE combo image to flash : "rw610_sb_ble_15d4_combo.bin" at address 0x085E0000

-The respective firmware binaries can be found in components/conn_fwloader/fw_bin/ folder in the SDK.
-For more information about the FW loading process, the readme provided in conn_fwloader can be followed.

-Note : FW binaries should only be flashed at the address values mentioned above.

-For each Matter configuration, the following firmwares are required :

-- For Matter-over-WiFi onnetwork : CPU1 Wifi FW.
-- For Matter-over-WiFi ble-wifi : CPU1 Wifi FW + CPU2 BLE FW.
-- For Matter-over-Thread : CPU2 15.4/BLE combo FW.

 ### Flashing the All-Clusters application

 In order to flash the application we recommend using